csmpls/idas-blue/README.md

 Idas Blue
 ====

+Idas Blue is an encrypted messaging platform that doesn't need any servers.

 ## Introduction
 Posts are synchronized over [BitTorrent](http://labs.bittorrent.com/experiments/sync.html).
 Posts are encrypted from the moment the sender hits the "send" button to the moment the reciever enters some password in her browser.